mmcdermott/MEDS_transforms/MIMIC-IV_Example/README.md

 ## Step 2: Run the basic MEDS ETL

-This step contains several sub-steps; luckily, all these substeps can be run via a single script, with the `joint_script.sh` script.
+This step contains several sub-steps; luckily, all these substeps can be run via a single script, with the `joint_script.sh` script which uses the Hydra `joblib` launcher to run things with local parallelism (make sure you enable this feature by including the `[local_parallelism]` option during installation) or via `joint_script_slurm.sh` which uses the Hydra `submitit` launcher to run things through slurm (make sure you enable this feature by including the `[slurm_parallelism]` option during installation).
 This script entails several steps:

 ### Step 2.1: Get the data ready for base MEDS extraction